eiffel-community/eiffel/eiffel-vocabulary/EiffelArtifactCreatedEvent.md

 ### data.name
 __Type:__ String
 __Required:__ No
 __Description:__ Any (colloquial) name of the artifact.
-Unlike __data.gav__, this is not intended as an unambiguous identifier of the artifact, but as a descriptive and human readable name.
+Unlike __data.identity__, this is not intended as an unambiguous identifier of the artifact, but as a descriptive and human readable name.

 ## Links
 ### COMPOSITION